Last updated: 08/01/2021

 Sainsburys advises that customers in England who are vulnerable can refer themselves for help with food and essential items from the NHS Volunteer Responders programme by calling 0808 196 3646.

-In March Waitrose contacted all customers over 70, and offered them and other vulnerable people priority slots on its website.
-The supermarket worked with the government to try and find ways to reach out to those on the list of vulnerable people.
+Waitrose have previously contacted all customers over 70, and offered them and other vulnerable people priority slots on its website.
+The supermarket worked with the government to try and find ways to reach out to those on the list of vulnerable people, and have prioritised them where possible.

 To make online shopping simpler, Morrisons have also introduced a range of food boxes which can be delivered.